eduardovra/eduardovra.github.io/_drafts/building-two-sample-apps-using-hotwire-and-flask.markdown

     ])
 ```

 This code is pretty straightforward, with the root path providing the initial page load, and one additional method for adding new images.
 When the user clicks on the *Load more* button, an Ajax request is performed to the */add-image* method.
-This method responds with a stream of two actions: one for appending the new image partial, and another one to update the incremented value of images loaded.
+This method responds with a stream of two actions: one for appending the new image within its own frame, and another one to update the incremented value of images loaded.

 ## Recipe creator with auto-completion

 In this example, we'll be building an interactive recipe creator, where the user is allowed to select from a previously defined set of ingredients and add them to a list as they please.
-The ingredient selector is composed of an input field equipped with auto completion for a better user experience.
+The ingredient selector is composed of an input field equipped with auto-completion for a better user experience.

 The search input field fetches ingredients from the server on the fly as you type.
-These ingredients are show bellow the field, and when the user clicks on one of them, the ingredient is added to the recipe on the right.
-If you click on the same ingredient more that once, the amount is added up to the list on the recipe.
+These ingredients are shown below the field, and when the user clicks on one of them, the ingredient is added to the recipe on the right.
+If you click on the same ingredient more than once, the amount is added up to the list on the recipe.
-The panel on the right shows the list of currently selected ingredients and have a small button allowing the user to remove each of them.
+The panel on the right shows the list of currently selected ingredients and has a small button allowing the user to remove each of them.

 ![A gif showing the autocomplete application working](/assets/img/hotwire-autocomplete.gif)